 Most banks do not require an advance notice for a withdrawal, as a matter of practice, although they can legally do so.
-Just make out a savings withdrawal slip and hand this into the savings window with your pass book.
+Just make out a savings withdrawal slip and hand this into the savings window with your passbook.

-Be sure you know what interest you will receive and when this will be recorded in your pass book.
-The rate of interest on a savings account is low, 11/2 to 2%, but most banks insure individual deposits up to a maximum of \$10,000, through an agency of the federal government.
+Be sure you know what interest you will receive and when this will be recorded in your passbook.
+The rate of interest on a savings account is low (21⁄2 to 3% is typical), but most banks insure individual deposits up to a maximum of \$10,000, through an agency of the federal government.
 You may deposit as little as a dollar at a time or as much as you can spare from current spending.
-This makes a saving account a made-to-order way for you to build up a comfortable reserve.
+This makes a savings account a made-to-order way for you to build up a comfortable reserve.